nxzthelinuxguy/learn-docker/docker_port_expose/README.md

 	2. It is specifically for running new things in a already started container, be it a shell or some other process

 ##### Docker Attach (assume as console access)
+	Just connects:
-	Just connects the standard io of main process inside the container to the corresponding standard io error of current terminal
+	 THE standard i/o of main process inside the container TO the corresponding standard i/o error of current terminal

 ### Difference between EXPOSE and PUBLISH (-p)